 Radio for the Community

-Step aside mainstream media.
-Make room for radio programs that tell the truth, and bring you fresh ideas and poetry not bought, sold and regurgitated on the air waves.
+Radio programs I love tell the truth, and bring you fresh ideas and poetry, not content bought, sold and regurgitated on the air waves.

-Hear radio programs with music and interviews of musical and dance innovators like Camilo Landau, Greg Landau, Francisco Herrera, Omar Sosa, the Looters, Isadora Duncan, Dance Generators and others.
+My radio programs combine interviews with music featuring musical and dance innovators like Camilo Landau, Greg Landau, Francisco Herrera, Omar Sosa, the Looters, Isadora Duncan, Dance Generators and others.

 Dynamic programming exploring Occupy movement poetry and current local and national community organizing; the fight against Monsanto and GMOs; Central American peace and justice activism; news of the Cuban Five; the on going struggle for justice for Roque Dalton; current news about immigration and Latin American news, including the historic context, based on my 50 years of reporting and involvement in these events.